bkircher/python-rpm-spec/README.md

 ## Dependencies

-Except Python 3 no extra dependencies are required.
+No extra dependencies are required except for Python 3.7 or newer.

 ## Current status

+This library is an ambitious Python script that became a library.
+It is not complete and it does not fit every use case.

+- It is probably very slow and it relies on regular expressions for parsing.
-This library does not parse everything of a spec file.
-Only the pieces I needed.
+- It does not parse everything in a spec file, only the pieces myself and others needed so far.

-So there is probably still plenty of stuff missing.
-However, it should not be terribly complicated to add support for the missing pieces.
+So there is probably still plenty of stuff missing (i.e. support for [`%include`](https://github.com/bkircher/python-rpm-spec/issues/51)).
+However, it should not be too complicated to add support for the missing pieces.

 ## Alternatives

-For alternatives to this library you might want to take a look at:
+Here is a list of alternatives to this library:

 - [packit/specfile](https://github.com/packit/specfile) - Allows parsing and, different to python-rpm-spec, the manipulation of spec files.
-Still very young but looks promising and seems actively developed (as of Jan 2023).
+Part of packit.
+Actively developed as of Mar 2023.
-- If you are on a Linux system that has the RPM package manager packaged, consider using system tools like
+- If you are on a Linux system that has the RPM package manager installed, consider using system tools like
-  - `/usr/bin/rpmspec` from rpm-build package
-  - `/usr/bin/spectool` from rpmdevtools package
+  - `rpmspec(8)` from rpm-build package.
+Example: `rpmspec --parse foo.spec` will parse a spec file to stdout, expanding all the macros installed on the system.
+Still relies on `$HOME/rpmbuild` to work.
+  - `rpmdev-spectool(1)` from rpmdevtools package.
+Example: `spectool --get-files foo.spec` will download all sources and patches from a spec file.

   The parsers are probably more up to date and less buggy than this library.